|

 Antigoni Lekka

-Lab Technician B Antigoni joined the Mentis Lab in September 2024.
+Lab Manager Antigoni joined the Mentis Lab in September 2024.
 She holds a Masters degree in Applied Biology and Biotechnology from University of Athens, Greece.
 Her main responsibilities include maintenance of the mouse colonies, genotyping and different biochemical assays used in the Lab.
 She is also involved in some of the immunohistochemical assays coupled with confocal microscopy in different projects in the lab. |

 Lab Alumni

-Estelle Drobac, PhD, Medical student, Paris, France
+Estelle Drobac, PhD, Medical doctor, Paris, France

 Sara Ebrahimi Nasrabady, MD.
 PhD, Research Fellow in Psychiatry, Columbia University